-Who built the megalithic temples of Malta, thought to be the oldest temples in the world?
-We may never know for sure, but visiting the temples should definitely be on your itinerary when in Malta.
+We may never know for sure who built the imposing megalithic temples of Malta, but visiting these prehistoric Maltese temples should definitely be on your itinerary when in Malta.

 The UNESCO Megalthic Temples of Malta